SethumR/Ticketing-System-Frontend/README.md

 # Real-Time Ticket Simulation System Frontend

-This repository contains the frontend for a Real-Time Ticket Simulation System, built using React.js and Tailwind CSS.
+This repository contains the frontend for a Real-Time Ticket Simulation System Frontend, built using React.js and Tailwind CSS.
 The system allows users to simulate a real-time ticket distribution process with configurable options.
 The frontend communicates seamlessly with the backend using Axios and WebSocket for real-time updates

 ---

-## 📖 Introduction
+## 🛠️ Introduction

 The Real-Time Ticket Simulation System is an interactive web application designed for real-time ticket management.
 The interface includes three buttons: